trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.rst

    * - Property name
      - Description
      - Default value
-     - Filesystem
+     - Supported filesystem
    * - ``exchange.base-directories``
      - Comma-separated list of URI locations that the exchange manager uses to store spooling data.
 Only supports S3 and local filesystems.
      -
-     - All
+     - Any
    * - ``exchange.encryption-enabled``
      - Enable encrypting of spooling data.
      - ``true``
-     - All
+     - Any
    * - ``exchange.sink-buffer-pool-min-size``
      - The minimum buffer pool size for an exchange sink.
 The larger the buffer pool size, the larger the write parallelism and memory usage.
      - ``10``
-     - All
+     - Any
    * - ``exchange.sink-buffers-per-partition``
      - The number of buffers per partition in the buffer pool.
 The larger the buffer pool size, the larger the write parallelism and memory usage.
      - ``2``
-     - All
+     - Any
    * - ``exchange.sink-max-file-size``
      - Max size of files written by exchange sinks.
      - ``1GB``
-     - All
+     - Any
    * - ``exchange.source-concurrent-reader``
-     - The number of concurrent readers to read from spooling storage.
+     - Number of concurrent readers to read from spooling storage.
 The larger the number of concurrent readers, the larger the read parallelism and memory usage.
      - ``4``
-     - All
+     - Any
    * - ``exchange.s3.aws-access-key``
      - AWS access key to use.
 Required for a connection to AWS S3 and GCS, can be ignored for other S3 storage systems.
      -
-     - AWS S3 and GCS
+     - AWS S3, GCS
    * - ``exchange.s3.aws-secret-key``
      - AWS secret key to use.
 Required for a connection to AWS S3 and GCS, can be ignored for other S3 storage systems.
      -
-     - AWS S3 and GCS
+     - AWS S3, GCS
    * - ``exchange.s3.region``
      - Region of the S3 bucket.
      -
-     - AWS S3 and GCS
+     - AWS S3, GCS
    * - ``exchange.s3.endpoint``
      - S3 storage endpoint server if using an S3-compatible storage system that is not AWS.
 If using AWS S3, this can be ignored.
 If using GCS, set it to ``https://storage.googleapis.com``.
      -
-     - S3-compatible Storage
+     - Any S3-compatible storage
    * - ``exchange.s3.max-error-retries``
      - Maximum number of times the exchange manager's S3 client should retry a request.
      - ``3``
-     - S3-compatible Storage
+     - Any S3-compatible storage
    * - ``exchange.s3.upload.part-size``
      - Part size for S3 multi-part upload.
      - ``5MB``
-     - S3-compatible Storage
+     - Any S3-compatible storage
    * - ``exchange.gcs.json-key-file-path``
-     - The path to the JSON file that contains your GCP service account key, only applicable to using GCS as exchange spooling storage.
+     - Path to the JSON file that contains your Google Cloud Platform service account key.
      -
      - GCS
    * - ``exchange.azure.connection-string``
-     - The connection string used to access the spooling container.
+     - Connection string used to access the spooling container.
      -
      - Azure Blob Storage
    * - ``exchange.azure.block-size``